aishwaryarajan75/Location-based-project-distribution/README.md

 # CSE5335-arn4795
-My Personal Website which has details of my academic background and the academic projects on which I have worked and and my work experience.
-Below are the answers for a few questions related to this website.
+My Personal Website which has details of my academic background and the academic projects on which I have worked and and my work experience.Below are the answers for a few questions related to this website.

-What server framework did you choose and why?
+Q1) What server framework did you choose and why?
-I have choosed Node.js as server side framework and AJAX and jQuery as client side framework (front-end).
+I have choosed Node.js as server side framework.
 I have used Node.js since:

 *It is quite fast.
 It uses the V8 engine developed by Google for use in Chrome.
 V8 compiles and executes JavaScript at lightening speeds mainly due to the fact that V8 compiles JavaScript into native machine code.